RitreshGirdhar/IOT-DeviceMonitoring/README.md

 WIP: Need to share logstash configuration to read data from rabbitMQ queue and pass it to weather index in ELK.

-Start logstash with below configuration.
+Start logstash with below configuration name logstash-rabbitmq.conf.
 Its basic configuration , which will read from RabbitMq and dump events into weather index in Elastic Search.

+paster below conf in logstash-rabbitmq.conf
 ```
 input {
     rabbitmq {